 Enforced weaning is not easy on either mother or child so if you are told to stop breastfeeding your baby because of a medical condition or medication, it’s normal to feel overwhelmed and upset.
 Do contact an LLL Leader to discuss the options—she can access information on individual medications if needed.
 Whilst each medication needs to be checked individually, many are compatible with breastfeeding.
 For a short course of treatment, temporary weaning may be an option.
 To minimize discomfort and maintain milk production you will need to express or pump your milk frequently instead of nursing, discarding it until your treatment is completed.
 You can then re-establish breastfeeding.

 Nursing is more than just a method of feeding.
 It’s also a familiar source of closeness and comfort.
 So if weaning really is necessary try to end breastfeeding as gradually as time allows, giving your baby lots of love and extra attention.
 You can hand express or use a pump to reduce your milk production gradually.
 This will help keep your breasts comfortable and slow down hormonal changes.
-Our leaflets A Sudden End to Breastfeeding and Thinking of Weaning?
-How Breastfeeding Ends can give you ideas about how to proceed and how to help your child adjust to life without nursing.
+Our articles A Sudden End to Breastfeeding and Thinking of Weaning can give you ideas about how to proceed and how to help your child adjust to life without nursing.

 Written by Karen Butler, Sue Upstone & mothers of LLLGB.